 For the Dressing

 - Place the quinoa in a strainer and rinse well.
-Place the rinsed quinoa in a pot with a tight-fitting lid along with the chicken stock.
+Place the rinsed quinoa in a pot with a tight-fitting lid along with the water (or vegetable / chicken stock).
 Cover, bring to a boil, reduce to low and simmer for 15 minutes.
 Turn the heat off and let stand for an additional 5 minutes.

-- While the quinoa cooks make the dressing by whisking the lime juice, salt, cumin, chili powder, cayenne, and honey until well combined.
+- While the quinoa cooks make the dressing by whisking the lime juice, salt, cumin, chili powder, cayenne, and honey or maple syrup until well combined.
 Drizzle in the olive oil and whisk again until well combined.

-- In a large bowl add the warm quinoa and pour over the dressing.
-Add the black beans, cabbage, tomatoes, bell pepper, and corn.
-Stir to combine, then top with pumpkin seeds and cilantro.
-Serve warm or at room temperature.
+- In a large bowl add the warm quinoa and black beans and dressing.
+Allow to sit 5 minutes for the quinoa and black beans to absorb the dressing.
+Add cabbage, tomatoes, bell pepper, and corn, stirring to combine.
+Top with pumpkin seeds and cilantro, then serve warm or at room temperature.